UchennaOkafor/Poke/README.md

 * Ability to view and visualize a Pokemon's information

 ## Third-party libraries used
-* Picassco - for dynamically loading images from urls
+* Picasso - for dynamically loading images from urls
 * Volley - for handling background web requests
 * Gson - for deserializing data fetched from the poke api